The two greatest life-changing words - ever!

 "...
 Jesus, the author and finisher of our faith ..."

 "A voice came out of the cloud, saying,

 Jesus took Peter, James and John up "on a high mountain" to pray.
 Little did they know what they were about to experience.
 (Matthew 17'1-8, Mark 9'2-8, Luke 9'28-36).

-And on this occasion the absolute importance of the things that He said was about to be dramatically emphasised.
+But on this occasion the absolute importance of the things that they had been hearing was about to be dramatically emphasised.

 First of all, to their amazement, the Lord was "transfigured" before their eyes, radiating dazzingly.
 Moses and Elijah appeared and spoke with Him and a bright cloud began to descend.

 But, almost like a reaction to what he said, "a voice came out of the cloud" (Matthew 17'1-8) declaring: "This is My beloved Son, in whom I am well pleased".

 Obviously, it was the Father speaking.
 And the Father added the two most crucial words any Believer could hear: "Hear Him!”.

 But it was not the first time that words like this command had been given.
 Moses had foreshadowed it.
 And the Israelite people of the first century must have been aware of Moses' words:

 "The Lord said to me: ...
 ‘I will raise up for them a Prophet like you from among their brethren and will put my words in His mouth and He shall speak to them all that I command Him.